LSU (2009) – B. A. Mass Communications – Broadcast Journalism

-Dixon is also LSU’s in-house reporter for LSUsports.net, where she conducts weekly interviews with LSU football head coach Ed Orgeron, current football players, and former Tigers in the NFL, including Joe Burrow, Tyrann Mathieu, Justin Jefferson, Ja’Marr Chase, Devin White and more.
-Dixon also produces features and interviews with student-athletes and head coaches for various sports, which can be seen on LSU’s social media channels as well as weekly national shows like “Inside LSU Football” and “Inside LSU Sports”.
+Dixon is also LSU’s in-house reporter, where she conducts weekly interviews with LSU football head coach Brian Kelly, current football players, and former Tigers in the NFL, including Joe Burrow, Tyrann Mathieu, Justin Jefferson, Ja’Marr Chase, Devin White and more.
+Dixon also produces features and interviews with student-athletes and head coaches for various sports, which can be seen on LSU Athletics’ social media channels and streamed on the LSU GOLD platform.

 Before returning to Baton Rouge, Dixon was a sports anchor and reporter at KNOE-TV in Monroe, La., where she would shoot, edit, produce and anchor weekly sportscasts.

 She is married to Shea Dixon, and they have resided in Baton Rouge since 2011 after both graduating from the University in 2009.